 WebGL Pros and Cons

-When selecting the optimal tech stack for your purposes, it surely makes sense to know the pros and cons of the technologies you are going to apply.
+When selecting the optimal tech stack for your purposes, consider the pros and cons of the technologies you want to apply.

 The most essential pros of WebGL are as follows: